SquareGPS/navixy-api/docs/backend-api/resources/fleet/driver_journal/entry.md

 ```

 #### errors
-* 201 – Not found in the database - if there is no entry in the driver journal with this id.
+* 201 – if tracker not found
+* 204 - Entity not found.
 * [General](../../../getting-started.md#error-codes) types only.

 ***